-You need to understand the pain point of the person you are going to call and this becomes the fourth “cold calling tips and tricks.”
+You need to understand the pain point of the person you are going to call, and this becomes the fourth cold calling tip,

 Try to think, what major pains and questions are keeping the person up at night in his job.

-A sales manager wants to improve revenue, a service manager is interested in cutting cost and improve customer satisfaction.
+A sales manager wants to improve revenue; a service manager is interested in cutting costs and improve customer satisfaction.

 These pains come with challenges which your product or service should directly help solving.